IBE160/SG-Gruppe-KI/.bmad/bmm/workflows/4-implementation/story-context/instructions.md

     <action>Extract relevant sections from: {prd_content}, {tech_spec_content}, {architecture_content}, {ux_design_content}, {document_project_content}</action>
     <action>Note: Tech-Spec ({tech_spec_content}) is used for Level 0-1 projects (instead of PRD).
 It contains comprehensive technical context, brownfield analysis, framework details, existing patterns, and implementation guidance.</action>
     <action>For each discovered document: convert absolute paths to project-relative format by removing {project-root} prefix.
 Store only relative paths (e.g., "docs/prd.md" not "/Users/.../docs/prd.md").</action>
+    <action>CRITICAL: Ensure that if ux_design_content is found, its path is always recorded as "docs/ux-design-direction.md" in the generated context, if that is the correct canonical path.</action>
     <template-output file="{default_output_file}">
       Add artifacts.docs entries with {path, title, section, snippet}:
       - path: PROJECT-RELATIVE path only (strip {project-root} prefix)